-- 1. Affected agencies will make every attempt to resolve conflicts as they occur.
-The County and/or the Partner Agency may annotate their concerns in writing as appropriate. - 2.
-Unresolved conflicts between the Community Development Commission and a Partner Agency will be noted in writing and forwarded to the Community Development Commission's Ending Homelessness Manager.
+1. Affected agencies will make every attempt to resolve conflicts as they occur.
+The County and/or the Partner Agency may annotate their concerns in writing as appropriate.

+- 2. Unresolved conflicts between the Sonoma County Department of Health Services and a Partner Agency will be noted in writing and forwarded to the Sonoma County Department of Health Services' Ending Homelessness Manager.
 In the event of an impasse, members of the Data Committee will be notified within ten working days of the impasse declaration.
 Either party may declare an impasse. - 3.
-The Community Development Commission's Ending Homelessness Manager will review the written grievance and will make every attempt to resolve the matter within 30 days of review.
+The Sonoma County Department of Health Services' Ending Homelessness Manager will review the written grievance and will make every attempt to resolve the matter within 30 days of review.
 Resolution of the conflict will be in writing and signed by all relevant parties. - 4.
-Unresolved conflicts will be forwarded to the Community Development Commission's Assistant Director for further guidance and action. - 5.
-Any recommendation regarding termination of a Partner Agency from Sonoma County's HMIS will be forwarded to the Community Development Commission's Assistant Director for consideration and possible action. - 6.
-All decisions of the Community Development Commission's Assistant Director are final. - a.
+Unresolved conflicts will be forwarded to the Sonoma County Department of Health Services' Assistant Director for further guidance and action. - 5.
+Any recommendation regarding termination of a Partner Agency from Sonoma County's HMIS will be forwarded to the Sonoma County Department of Health Services' Assistant Director for consideration and possible action. - 6.
+All decisions of the Sonoma County Department of Health Services' Assistant Director are final. - a.
 Conflicts between or among Partner Agencies may require mediation by the Data Committee and/or HMIS Coordinator.
 Resolution of the conflict may be annotated in writing and signed by all relevant parties as appropriate.